Arcadia-Science/accounting-for-nonlinear-phenotypes/01_code/python/README.md

 `Memory: 128 Gb`
 `GPU: GeForce RTX 3070` <br>

 NOTE: A GPU is unncecessary to run this code.
-A GPU provides an acelleration that is the difference between minutes and hours.
+A GPU provides an acceleration that is the difference between minutes and hours.